MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 - Proper network controls are in place.
 For example, network segmentation is done by placing App Service in Azure Virtual Network through virtual network injection to have greater control over network configuration.
 The application doesn't have public endpoints and connects to Azure services through private endpoints.

 - Identity controls are in place.
 For example, the application uses managed identities to authenticate itself against other resources.
-Incoming requests are verified using App Service Authentication (Easy Auth).
+Incoming requests are verified using App Service Authentication (EasyAuth).

 - Attack surface is reduced by disabling features such as remote debugging and basic authentication.